C-REX® LapAid® and C-REX® RectoAid®

 Can C-REX® RectoAid® be used in lower rectum?

-A: Yes, all C-REX® devices are CE-marked in Europe.
+A: Yes, all C-REX® devices are CE-marked.